HanzhenLu/JointCom/README.md

 # Retrieval-augmented-Code-Summarization

-The dataset comes from [JCSD](https://github.com/xing-hu/TL-CodeSum) provided by Hu and PCSD(origin version is [code-docstring-corpus](https://github.com/EdinburghNLP/code-docstring-corpus), but for fair comparision we use filtered version provided by [DECOM](https://github.com/ase-decom/ASE22_DECOM/tree/master/dataset/PCSD))
+The dataset comes from [JCSD](https://github.com/xing-hu/TL-CodeSum) provided by Hu and [PCSD](https://github.com/EdinburghNLP/code-docstring-corpus).
+But for fair and convenient comparision we use filtered version of JCSD provided by [DECOM](https://github.com/ase-decom/ASE22_DECOM/tree/master/dataset/JCSD) and PCSD provided by [SG-Trans](https://github.com/shuzhenggao/SG-Trans/tree/master/python/data)

 ## 0. Data preprocess
 ```
-# For JCSD and PCSD
 python process.py
 ```